 B2B platform providers are currently subject to less market concentration and more intense competition than B2C markets are (Koenen and Falck, 2020).
 This might be due to structural differences compared with B2C platform markets, but also because the market for B2B platforms is younger and growing concentration will not materialise until some time in the future, as has happened with B2C platforms.
 Opinions differ as to how much B2B platforms will need to be regulated compared with the B2C market.
-While some see little need for regulation here (BDI, 2020b; Hoffmann et al., 2021), others such as Haucap et al. (2021) emphasise that B2B platform markets too pose a risk of abusive behaviour and dependency on individual platforms.
+While some see little need for regulation here (BDI, 2020b; Hoffmann et al., 2021), others such as Haucap et al. (2021) emphasise that B2B platforms are some see a risk of abusive behaviour and dependency on individual platforms.

-- be the high barriers to market entry facing new platform operators.
+- 456. One of the reasons why there are so few successful German platforms is likely to be the high barriers to market entry facing new platform operators.
 Platform markets have a tendency towards concentration as a result of network effects, economies of scope, and increasing marginal returns on the use of data (Furman et al., 2019).
 Because of these network effects and economies of scale they are more prone to 'tipping' than one-sided markets that offer little data-based value added.
-Although this can theoretically be efficient (Jullien, 2005), it is difficult for new providers to enter the market in this environment; this is especially because of indirect network effects, which arise when platforms only become attractive to one side of the market once the other side of the market has achieved sufficient scale ('chicken-and-egg situation'; Caillaud and Jullien, 2003). - Because such markets have a tendency to tip, the dynamics of platform markets can change rapidly, so firms bear a greater business risk.
-One example of such tipping in Germany happened in the platform market for delivery services, where following significant consolidation the provider Deliveroo withdrew from the German market in 2019, which left the Dutch delivery service Just Eat,

-☑ CHART 122 Market concentration in delivery services has increased significantly1 with its Lieferando brand, as the last major competitor in the market.
-This tipping was accompanied by a sharp increase in market concentration in terms of the volume of internet traffic on the platforms in this market.
+Although this can theoretically be efficient (Jullien, 2005), it is difficult for new providers to enter the market in this environment; this is especially because of indirect network effects, which arise when platforms only become attractive to one side of the market once the other side of the market has achieved sufficient scale ('chicken-and-egg situation'; Caillaud and Jullien, 2003). - 457.
+Because such markets have a tendency to tip, the dynamics of platform markets can change rapidly, so firms bear a greater business risk.
+One example of such tipping in Germany happened in the platform market for delivery services, where following significant consolidation the provider Deliveroo withdrew from the German market in 2019, which left the Dutch delivery service Just Eat, with its Lieferando brand, as the last major competitor in the market.
+This tipping was accompanied by a sharp increase in market concentration in terms of the volume of internet traffic on the platforms in this market. ightarrow CHART 122

-^{1 -} Hirschman-Herfindahl index measured in terms of traffic on the transaction platforms.
+1 - Hirschman-Herfindahl index measured in terms of traffic on the transaction platforms.
 2 - Transactions between two or more companies (Business-to-Business).
 3 - Transactions between companies and consumers (Business-to-Consumer) or between private persons (Consumer-to-Consumer).

-Sources: Hildenbrand et al. (2021), Semrush
+Sources: Hildenbrand et al. (2021), Semrush © Sachverständigenrat | 21-398